deepu9/todo/README.md

     ex.: `./todo create todo2` - Single todo

-    This will create **data** folder in the root and create two text files with the given names.
+    This will create **data** folder in the root and create text files with the given names.
 2. To list the todo's, run the following command:
     ```bash
     ./todo list